has5aan/scaffold/docs/design-flexibility.md

 ## Core Principle

-The architecture achieves flexibility through **transport independence** - your business logic (models, repositories, actions) is completely decoupled from how clients interact with it (REST, GraphQL, WebSockets, etc.).
+The architecture achieves flexibility through **Transport Independence** - your business logic (models, repositories, actions) is completely decoupled from how clients interact with it (REST, GraphQL, WebSockets, etc.).

 ```
 Business Logic (Domain Layer)